linuxus/worker-safety/README.md

 5. Select greengrass-hello-world and click Configure.
 6. Under Basic information:

-* Name: name-worker-safety-deeplens (example: kashif-worker-safety-deeplens)
+* Name: name-worker-safety-deeplens (example: lab1-worker-safety-deeplens)
 * Role: Choose and existing role
 * Existing role: DeepLensInferenceLambdaRole
 * Click Create function.

-7. Copy the code from [deeplens-lambda.py](./code/deeplens-lambda.py) and paste under Function code for the lambda function.
-You can find the python file in your resources section.
+7. Copy the code from [deeplens-lambda.py](./code/deeplens-lambda.py):
+    - Click on the "*Raw*" button.
+Select the entire code and paste under Function code for the lambda function.
 8. Go to line 34 and modify line below with the name of your S3 bucket created in the earlier step.

-* bucket_name = "REPLACE-WITH-NAME-OF-YOUR-S3-BUCKET"
+* bucket_name = "REPLACE-WITH-NAME-OF-YOUR-S3-BUCKET" (example: lab1-worker-safety)

 9. Click Save.
 10. Click on Actions, and then "Publish new version".